corianoharris/animal-donations/README.md

 A server-side select component for reusable dropdown functionality.

+### Transaction History Table Component (`components/Table.tsx`)

+A server-side table component for reusable table to display items in a row.

+A server-side select component for reusable dropdown functionality.

 ### AnimalDonationPage (`app/animal-donation/page.tsx`)

 The main page component that integrates all features of the animal donation application.